Any type of work or official university activity that takes place away from the University is covered by this policy.

-Visits e.g. for conferences, external teaching or examining, research;
+- visits − such as for conferences, external teaching or examining, research

-Working at any site in the UK that is owned or to any extent controlled by the University.
-This includes Pall mall Office, The Hive and Bathampton Field Station
+- Working at any site in the UK that is owned or to any extent controlled by the University.
+This includes Off-campus University premises in Bath, the Hive and the Bathampton Field Station

-Students working at additional jobs outside the University, or doing routine coursework in their private residences, and are therefore outside the control of the university.
+- Students working at additional jobs outside the University, or doing coursework in their private residences, and are therefore outside the control of the university

 The Equality Act 2010 (particularly in respect of reasonable adjustments)

 Other regulations may apply as appropriate specific to the nature of the work.

 Application of legislation related to working within the UK